 Daily Bulletin

 GREETINGS AND SALUTATIONS!
 Good morning, Clark Elementary!
-Today is Thursday, September 18, the 18th day of school, and National Cheeseburger Day!
+Today is Monday, January 12th, it's the 86th day of school, and it's National 4th Graders Day.

 Please stand for the Pledge of Allegiance.